 This experience recently changed, and the following improvements were made to the [define:] search results:

-“Having searched for a decade or so using the original brilliant principle of hierarchies of web-based links, the great primary coloured knowledge domination machine has, Singhal suggests, ‘begun to learn how to understand the real world of people, places and things.'”
+“Having searched for a decade or so using the original brilliant principle of hierarchies of web-based links, the great primary colored knowledge domination machine has, Singhal, suggests, ‘begun to learn how to understand the real world of people, places and things.'”

 This epochal change is Knowledge Graph, a system which learns from all of the data that Google collects.
 The associations that Knowledge Graph finds are then used to enhance the user’s search experience.

 This may be how Google foregoes the inclusion of sources in their definitions.
 The references are no longer necessary because the definitions have been computed.
 If you’d still like to find alternative definitions, then they are below the [define:] search results.
 However, you should be forewarned of the arduous and archaic search experience involved with visiting multiple Web sites to find an answer.